-Here are a few initiatives I currently spend time supporting
+Here are a few initiatives I currently participate in:

-I currently help out on the Digital Objects Quality Corrections (DOQC) team and previously served on the Collections Committee for the HathiTrust digital library, a unique effort to collect and preserve over 16 million digitized books, journals, government documents, and a variety of other material for the "common good," as its mission says.
-The committee took up the challenge of collection development in a big-data, collaborative, member-model environment.
-Among other efforts, I cowrote the 2017 duplicates report on the challenges and opportunities of duplication features in the collection.
+I currently help out on the Digital Objects Quality Corrections (DOQC) team and previously served on the Collections Committee for the HathiTrust digital library, a unique effort to collect and preserve over 16 million digitized books, journals, government documents, and a variety of other material for the "common good," as its mission states.
+DOQC teammembers help improve the quality of the HathiTrust collection by responding to user requests to fix quality issues that naturally arise from large-scale digitization efforts.

 I've been part of the editorial team at the Irish Studies journal Éire-Ireland since the fall of 2013, and coeditor since 2018.
 First published in 1966, the journal features a truly interdisciplinary combination of literary, cultural, historical, and artistic analyses from across the field.
-You can follow Éire-Ireland on Twitter at @eire_ire or learn about its publisher, the Irish American Cultural Institute, at iaci-usa.org. Éire-Ireland appears in a digital edition on Project Muse.
+You can make a submission by visiting éire-ireland.org or learn about its publisher, the Irish American Cultural Institute, at iaci-usa.org. Éire-Ireland appears in a digital edition on Project Muse.

 American Conference for Irish Studies

 ACIS is North America's oldest organization dedicated to supporting Irish Studies, and I served on its executive for ten years.
 As treasurer, I helped ACIS establish two fellowships for graduate student research support.
-As its web and communications editor, I've overseen the creation of last two iterations of the organizations website, including designing the content model and functional requirements for the newest version of the site.
+As its web and communications editor, I oversaw the creation of last two iterations of the organizations website, including designing the content model and functional requirements for the current version of the site.